monteslu/gamepad-node/README.md

 W3C Gamepad API for Node.js using SDL2.
 Works exactly like the browser API, but better - every controller gets `mapping: "standard"`, not just the handful browsers recognize.

+## Features

+- Browser-compatible API - `navigator.getGamepads()` works exactly like in browsers
+- Every controller gets `mapping: "standard"` - not just the 20-30 browsers recognize
+- 2100+ controllers via SDL2's community database
+- 321 more via EmulationStation configs (Knulli + Batocera)
+- Generic fallback for everything else
+- Hot-plug support with connect/disconnect events
+- Vibration/rumble support (dual-rumble via GamepadHapticActuator)
+- CLI tester with real-time visualization
+- Zero config - SDL2 downloads automatically

 ## Why this exists

 Browsers only give `mapping: "standard"` to about 20-30 controllers.
 Everyone else gets unpredictable button mappings and has to implement config screens.
 That sucks for game developers.

-This library ensures **every controller** gets standard mappings through SDL2's massive database (2100+ controllers), plus EmulationStation configs (321 more), plus fallback remapping for anything else.
+This library ensures **every controller** gets standard mappings.
 Your game code stays simple.

 ## Install